Alluxio/alluxio/docs/Getting-Started.md

 ### Advanced Features

-While Tachyon can provide significant performance gains simply through accelerating data input/output, Tachyon also provides advanced features tailored to specific use cases.
+Beyond providing significant performance gains simply through accelerating data input/output, Tachyon also provides following advanced features.

 * [Tiered storage](Tiered-Storage-on-Tachyon.html) provides additional resources for Tachyon to manage (such as SSD or HHD), allowing for data sets that cannot fit into memory to still take advantage of the Tachyon architecture.
+* [Unified and Transparent Namespace](Unified-and-Transparent-Namespace.html) provides the ability for users to manage data from existing storage systems and easily handle deployments where not all systems are Tachyon-aware.
 * [Lineage](Lineage-API.html) provides an alternative to costly disk replication for fault tolerance and data durability, greatly improving write performance.
-* [Unified and Transparent Namespace](Unified-and-Transparent-Namespace.html) provides the ability for users to manage data from existing storage systems and easily handle deployments where not all systems are Tachyon-aware.